NihalJain/NihalJain/README.md

   education: ["Indian Institute of Technology, Guwahati", "Assam Engineering College"],
   currentObjective: "Focus on designing and developing distributed systems and scalable services",
   passion: [
     "I've been engaged in computer science for over 13 years.", "I enjoy the process of reading and writing code.", "I love tackling challenging problems.",
     "Most importantly, I consider myself an ever-curious learner, always seeking to broaden my knowledge and expertise."
-]
+  ],
+  quote: "Love what you do, do what you love!"
 }
 ```